caspian-acres/caspianacres.ca/content/post/hiring-march-2018.md

 * Help with planting vegetables and trees
 * Watering plants
-* picking up large amount of produce scraps from town
+* Picking up large amount of produce scraps from town
+* Delivering produce to customers

 ## Get in touch!